 Experience:I have been teaching since 1988 when I taught English in Cuzco, Peru.
 My first full-time position was at the Monterrey Tec in Monterrey, Mexico.
 Before coming to Texas Tech in 2006 I taught at the University of Texas at San Antonio (UTSA) for ten years.
 I have been Principal Investigator or Co-PI on four funded grants at Texas Tech, and have served as a consultant in the medical translation industry.

-Leadership / awards: Director, Institute for Hispanic and International Communication; Texas Tech Teaching Academy 2010; President's Excellence in Teaching Award 2009; College of Mass Communication Outstanding Research Award 2009; College of Mass Communications Billy I. Ross Faculty Achievement Award 2008; founding graduate advisor for MA in Communication at UTSA; External Fellow for Dartmouth College Humanities Institute, 2000.
+Leadership / awards: Director, Thomas Jay Harris Institute for Hispanic and International Communication; Editor, International Journal of Hispanic Media; Texas Tech Teaching Academy 2010; President's Excellence in Teaching Award 2009; College of Mass Communication Outstanding Research Award 2009; College of Mass Communications Billy I. Ross Faculty Achievement Award 2008; founding graduate adviser for M.A. in Communication at UTSA; External Fellow for Dartmouth College Humanities Institute, 2000.